top of page

 Screening/Funding Process

-CONSENT FORMS: Parents of children ages 3-5 complete a consent form allowing their child to be screening by a Speech-Language Pathologist (SLP) and an Occupational Therapist (OT).
+CONSENT FORMS: Parents of children ages 3-5 complete a consent form allowing their child to be screening by our educational team.

 SCREENING & ASSESSMENT: After the child is screened and if concerns are identified as mild/moderate or severe, parents will be notified by a therapist.

-FUNDING APPLICATION: Parents will complete a Funding Application form and provide a copy of the birth certificate for children who are eligible to receive Program Unit Funding (PUF) or Mild/Moderate (MM) funding.
+FUNDING APPLICATION: Parents will complete a Funding Application form and provide a copy of the birth certificate for children who are eligible to receive Program Unit Funding (PUF) or Mild/Moderate (MM) funding prior to September 30th.

 ALBERTA ED APPROVAL: BCESA will apply for Alberta Education funding for each individual child.
 Once Alberta Education gives funding approval, specialists and the education team, will begin programming.